 The Farquhar Atoll is comprised of a group of islands with a central, ear shaped, lagoon that provides easy access to endless flats, channels and surf zones which is the primary reason for Farquhar’s diverse fishery.
 A very small population of local Seychellois call the atoll home while running a small line fish program and operating as the skeleton crew who manage the island and air strip.
 For the most part, the atoll appears completely void of human life or influence.

-The Fly Castaway fishing program at Farquhar has combined logistic ease with simple comforts.
+Fly Castaway fishing program at Farquhar has combined logistic ease with simple comforts.
 This fly in/ fly out operation utilizes a Beechraft 1900 to transport guests directly from Mahe to the atoll in less than two hours time.
-Once on island, guests take a quick tractor pulled trailer ride to the lodge, which serves as the homebase for the following six days and seven nights.
+Once on island, guests take a quick tractor pulled trailer ride to the lodge, which serves as the home base for the following six days and seven nights.
 The accommodations at Farquhar are basic but quite comfortable and have the aura of a truly special fishing camp.
-Everyone is housed in the main lodge which is fully air conditioned and has four twin en-suite bedrooms and a central lounge.
-The lodge is equipped with 24 hour 220 volt electricity and has a constant supply of hot water.
-There is full housekeeping and laundry service available on a daily basis.
-Breakfast and dinners are served at an undercover dining area right next to the ocean with spectacular morning and evening views.
+Farquhar caters up to 10 anglers per week.
+Guests are accommodated in three comfortable duplex style chalets, each chalet containing two separate bedrooms.
+Each bedroom is fully air-conditioned, has two single beds and an en-suite bathroom.
+Rooms are equipped with 24 hour 220 volt electricity and have a constant supply of hot water.
+There is full housekeeping, with laundry done every third day.
+There is a separate communal air-conditioned dining, lounge and bar area where guests enjoy their meals and relax.
+Meals prepared by the chef are a mix of Creole and international style dishes.
+An outside undercover dining area on the waters edge forms an idyllic backdrop for meals when the weather allows.

 Guests travel to Farquhar from all across the world for one simple reason: the fishing.
 This wade fishing paradise is home to a truly astonishing amount of species: Bonefish, various Trevally species including the world famous, predatory Giant Trevally, the elusive Indo-Pacific Permit, Triggerfish, Barracuda, Bumphead Parrotfish and Milkfish amongst the most famous.
 The amazing part is that it is not uncommon to see many of these species in just a single day of walking the atoll!
 The deep water fishing begins within sight of the main land and brings into the fold a whole new group of fish.
 The most common species encountered in the deep blue are Giant Trevally, Barracuda, Wahoo, Yellowfin Tuna, Dogtooth Tuna, Grouper, Bohar Snapper and Sailfish.
 Even the juvenile fish of these species will bend your rod into the water and spool well into your backing!